ChromeData/PAM-Cloud-Labs/README.md

 **Stack:** CyberArk/Idira, Linux (RHEL 9), AWS, Azure

+## What running them actually caught

+Building infrastructure is the easy half.
+These are the defects that only appeared once the environments were stood up and the deployed objects were read back from the API rather than trusted from the config.

+**A machine role that no machine could ever assume.** The `terraform-aws-modules/iam` module defaults `role_requires_mfa` to `true`.
+The DB broker is assumed by a service, and a service cannot present MFA, so the role deployed looking perfect, passed `terraform validate`, passed Checkov, and would have failed the first time anything tried to use it.
+Visible only by reading the deployed trust policy. — [lab 06](https://github.com/ChromeData/IAM-Least-Privilege)

+**A CloudTrail bucket policy that trusted every AWS account.** Neither statement carried `aws:SourceArn`.
+The principal is the CloudTrail *service*, which is not scoped to an account, so the policy trusted CloudTrail globally rather than this account's trail — the cross-account confused-deputy pattern AWS has documented since 2022.
+Encryption and public access were both fine; the trust boundary was the thing nobody was checking. — [lab 09](https://github.com/ChromeData/AWS-Multi-Account-Baseline)

+**A Key Vault hardened against access that recorded nobody who accessed it.** Soft delete, purge protection, network ACLs, RBAC — all correct.
+No diagnostic setting, so no `AuditEvent`.
+A vault nobody can reach is half a control; the other half is knowing who reached it. — [lab 10](https://github.com/ChromeData/Azure-Landing-Zone-Guardrails)

+**An RBAC linter that reported a clean cluster.** Run against a live kind cluster holding four deliberately cluster-admin-equivalent roles, it printed `No risky RBAC found` and exited 0. `kubectl -o json` wraps everything in a single `kind: List` document, and the top-level kind check returned nothing.
+Every unit test passed the entire time, because every unit test fed it a hand-written manifest — the one shape it never meets in production. — [lab 08](https://github.com/ChromeData/Conjur-Kubernetes-KubiScan)

+**Three credentials in plaintext in `terraform.tfstate`.** Minimal config, no AWS provider, nothing referencing the values.
+They landed in state anyway, including the full 40-character secret key.
+The lab's central claim, measured rather than asserted. — [lab 01](https://github.com/ChromeData/Conjur-Terraform-AWS)

+Each one is written up in that lab's `LAB-NOTES.md` with the error output, the cause, and the fix.

 ## Labs

 Every lab has been **run**, not just built.
 Each one has a `findings/` folder recording what actually happened, and the Verification column below says what was executed and against what.